BackyardBrains/docs.backyardbrains.com/docs/Human/MuscleSB/index.md

 ![image](./diagram.png)

+The Muscle Spikerbox is designed to non-invasively detect electrical activity in human muscles using simple skin surface electrodes.
+It can be used to record and analyze EMG signals, when connected to our [Spike Recorder App](../../Software/SpikeRecorder/).

 ## Getting Started ##

 Below are some basic setup steps for recording ECG and EEG, for more advanced aplications, check out [our experiment pages](#experiments)